 Conducting a real estate market analysis, or a comparative market analysis, greatly helps in this step.
 The real estate market analysis will use real estate comps to analyze a certain area.
 The rental comps are investment properties that are similar to a property that you desire.
 The analysis gives you an estimate and idea about how profitable a property will be in terms of rental income, cash on cash return, cap rate and more.
 To get yourself started with a comparative market analysis, click here to start a 7-day free trial with Mashvisor!

 Once you’ve narrowed down a location, you must find a property.
 You can find rental properties through word-of-mouth and advertisements.
 The vast majority of investors, however, use the Internet when searching for properties.
 From there, you can use an investment property finder, such as the one from Mashvisor’s investment property calculator, to search for the best real estate investments in the area.
 Once you’ve located a property, you can move on to the next step of buying an investment property.

 5. Perform an Investment Property Analysis

 To find out if the income property you are interested in would be a good investment, you’ll need to conduct an investment property analysis.
-An investment property analysis, like a real estate market analysis, can be performed by Mashvisor’s rental property calculator.
+An investment property analysis, like a real estate market analysis, can be performed by Mashvisor’s rental property calculator–which also functions as an Airbnb calculator for short-term rentals.
 The analysis will compute various forms of data relating to the property’s profitability, such as rental income, rental expenses, financial expenses, and more.
 It will then estimate the projected positive cash flow and return on investment, in the forms of cash on cash return and cap rate, of the investment property.

 6. Choose a Rental Strategy